Why Do So Many Schizophrenics Smoke?

 This content is selected and managed by the Healthgrades editorial staff and is brought to you by an advertising sponsor.

-A whopping 75 percent to 90 percent of people with schizophrenia smoke.
+A whopping 75 to 90 percent of people with schizophrenia smoke.
 That's three times the rate of smoking in the general population.
 Compared with other smokers, people with schizophrenia also tend to smoke more often and inhale more deeply.

 What's going on here?
 Scientists think the nicotine in tobacco smoke may temporarily reduce some symptoms of schizophrenia.
 People with the condition may not be consciously aware of why they're so drawn to cigarettes.
 But by smoking, they're actually self-medicating.
 Unfortunately, they're also increasing their risk for cancer, heart disease, stroke, lung disease, and early death.